yuehe1222/CSS/README.md

-# Code for CCSS Algorithm
+# Code for CSS Algorithm

 This repository contains a reference implementation of the algorithms for the paper:
 "On Conductance-based Community Search at Billion Scale".